 Small stud type earrings may be worn; no hoops or dangles greater than one inch may be worn.
 A maximum of two earrings per ear is allowed.
 Necklaces are not in good taste with the uniform.
 Rings should be limited to wedding, engagement, and school rings.
 No facial jewelry, including tongue or nose rings, is allowed.

 Manicures

-Fingernails should be short, clean, and well-manicured.
+Fingernail tips should be kept less than 1⁄4 inch long, clean, and well-manicured.
 Artificial (acrylic, gels, press on/glue on) nails may not be worn.
 Only light pastel or colorless nail polish may be worn.

 Hairstyles